adjust/dev-docs/docs/ios/index.md

 ### Set up your iMessage app

 :::{important}
 iMessage extensions have different bundle identifiers to apps and run in a different memory space.
-If you try to measure both with the same token, the SDK returns mixed data.
+If you configure both with the same token, the SDK returns mixed data.
 You must create a separate app in the Adjust dashboard for your iMessage app and use its token when initializing the Adjust SDK.
 :::

 If your app targets iMessage, there are some additional settings you must configure: